Outcomes of Democracy

 Overview of Outcomes of Democracy

 Before going on to the outcomes of democracy, we first need to understand the key aspects of what is Democracy.
-To put it simply, a democracy is a system wherein people of the country have the right to elect their government through a system of representation, usually involving periodically held elections.
+To put it simply, a democracy is a system wherein the people of the country have the right to elect their government through a system of representation, usually involving periodically held elections.
 India is referred to as the largest democracy while the USA is the oldest democracy in the world.
-Further, democracy is considered as the better form of government as compared to dictatorship or any other alternative.
+Further, democracy is considered the better form of government as compared to dictatorship or any other alternative.

 Various Advantages of Democracy